MileyJi/Imitation-Learning-for-CSI-fingerprint/README.md

 This repository contains the code for a submitted paper to the IEEE journal.

-''Dependencies''
+# Dependencies
 Before using this code, you need to install the following dependencies:
-Install the dependencies: pip install -r requirements.txt
+Install the dependencies: '''pip install -r requirements.txt'''

-Usage
+# Usage